klyngeorg/studio/README.md

 With a `Member` created, we only have stored the information, but we haven't added a _membership_ to it.
 To add a membership, go to _Medlemskap_ and click the add button where you'll refer the member you recently created.
+You should leave the status field as the default value (_Venter_).